-Peru has made significant progress in recognising the land and forest rights of Indigenous Peoples in law—but limited progress implementing the titling of collective rights on the ground.
-Throughout Peru, indigenous communities have insecure land tenure and their lands and forests are threatened by tourism, mining, illegal logging, and infrastructure projects.
-These threats have resulted in decades of violent conflict.
+Peru has made significant progress in recognising the land and forest rights of Indigenous Peoples in law—but there has been only limited progress implementing the titling of collective rights on the ground.
+Throughout the country, indigenous communities lack secure tenure, and their lands and forests are threatened by tourism, mining, illegal logging, and infrastructure projects.
+These threats have contributed to decades of violent conflict.

-In addition to contributing to the fight against climate change, securing tenure will reduce the grounds for the civil conflicts and insurgencies that have plagued Peru and set the stage for Indigenous Peoples and local communities to lead their sustainable and equitable development.
-However, there are longstanding challenges to overcome.
-The land rights of Indigenous Peoples have not been a political priority, particularly where they collide with expansion plans for tourism, extractive industries, and infrastructure.
-Lack of capacity and resources within regional government institutions, indigenous organizations, and communities is also an obstacle to progress.
+Apart from these environmental benefits, securing tenure will reduce the grounds for the civil conflicts and insurgencies that have plagued Peru.
+The stage will be set for Indigenous Peoples and local communities to take the lead in their sustainable and equitable development.
+Longstanding challenges remain, though.
+The land rights of Indigenous Peoples have not been a political priority, at least where they conflict with plans for the expansion of tourism, extractive industries and infrastructure.
+Lack of capacity and resources within regional government institutions, indigenous organisations, and the communities themselves is also an obstacle to progress.

-Decades of struggle by Peru’s Indigenous Peoples to secure their rights, and the support of USAID, other donors and many NGOs, have set the stage for advancement.
-Currently, donor-funded projects for titling the lands of indigenous and local communities total about US$80 million.
-This investment, coupled with the interest of government organizations, represents a tremendous opportunity to disseminate and replicate on a larger scale best practice, theoretical methodologies and the concrete legal and administrative tools for securing land rights in Peru.
+A combination of decades of struggle by Peru’s Indigenous Peoples to secure their rights, alongside the support of agencies like USAID, other donors and numerous non-governmental organisations, opened the door for advancement.
+Donor funds for projects for titling the lands of indigenous and local communities total approximately US$80 million.
+This financing, coupled with governmental interest, represents a tremendous opportunity to disseminate and replicate on a larger scale best practice, theoretical methodologies and the concrete legal and administrative tools for securing land rights in Peru.